SaintLawrenceIslandYupik/finite_state_morphology/README.md

 ## Version

-This is the development version of the St. Lawrence Island Yupik finite-state morphological analyzer.
+This is version 2.8 of the St. Lawrence Island Yupik finite-state morphological analyzer.

-This version incorporates changes made after the release of version 2.3 on 29 July 2020 at 13:48:00 -0500.

 ## Overview